romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 The occurrence of Grt as relatively undeformed coronas around Spl in the main pyroxenites is indicative of syn- to post-kinematic prograde metamorphism.
 Peak conditions under eclogite-facies conditions have been calculated at 1.6-1.8 GPa and 780-800 °C (Girardeau & Gil Ibarguchi, 1991, Tilhac et al. 2016).
 Similar conditions are recorded by the late pyroxenite and Grt-rich dykes (Girardeau & Gil Ibarguchi, 1991) which were probably intruded near peak conditions.

 Amphibolitization of the peridotites and pyroxenites suggests an episode of retrograde metamorphism (and hydration).
-Corresponding P-T conditions have not been calculated in the ultramafic massifs, but probably correspond to amphibolite-facies conditions (~0.8 GPa, 500°C; Abalos et al. 2003) documented in other HP units of the complex, although unpublished calculations based on Amp compositions yield lower pressure (~0.4 GPa).
+Corresponding P-T conditions have not been calculated in the ultramafic massifs, but probably correspond to amphibolite-facies conditions (~0.8 GPa, 500°C; Abalos et al. 2003) documented in other HP-HT units of the complex, although unpublished calculations based on Amp compositions yield lower pressure (~0.4 GPa).

 ### 3.4 Age constraints

-As in the other HP units of the Cabo Ortegal Complex, two main age clusters have been identified in the ultramafic massifs.
+As in the other HP-HT units of the Cabo Ortegal Complex, two main age clusters have been identified in the ultramafic massifs.

 #### Middle Devonian age cluster

 A first cluster at ~ 390 Ma is particularly well documented by zircon (Zrn) and rutile (Rt) U-Pb ages of 383-392 Ma, notably in a Grt clinopyroxenite vein in the *Uzal* massif (Peucat et al. 1990, Santos Zalduegui et al. 1996, Ordóñez Casado et al. 2001).
-It overlaps with Rb-Sr and K-Ar ages of 386-401 Ma obtained from a 150-m drilled core (one of the six boreholes drilled by *Chartered Exploraciones*) in the *Herbeira* peridotites (Van Calsteren et al. 1979, Kuijper et al. 1982) and a U-Pb isochron age of 400 ± 26 Ma reported for the peridotites, pyroxenites and Grt-bearing mafic rocks.
+It overlaps with WR Rb-Sr and K-Ar ages of 386-401 Ma obtained for the *Herbeira* peridotites (Van Calsteren et al. 1979, Kuijper et al. 1982) and a U-Pb isochron age of 400 ± 26 Ma reported for the peridotites, pyroxenites and Grt-bearing mafic rocks.
 The latter also yielded Sm-Nd isochron ages of 392-394 Ma (Santos et al. 2002).

-This cluster is coeval with the HP-HT metamorphic event documented by U-Pb and <sup>40</sup>Ar/<sup>39</sup>Ar ages of 382-395 Ma in the adjacent HP units (Santos Zalduegui et al. 1996, Ordóñez Casado et al. 2001, Gómez Barreiro et al. 2007), associated with a well documented Devonian subduction.
+This cluster is coeval with the HP-HT metamorphic event documented by U-Pb and <sup>40</sup>Ar/<sup>39</sup>Ar ages of 382-395 Ma in the adjacent HP-HT units (Santos Zalduegui et al. 1996, Ordóñez Casado et al. 2001, Gómez Barreiro et al. 2007), associated with a well documented Devonian subduction.
 In the ultramafic massifs, it also dates the peak of HP metamorphism as well as the formation of cross-cutting pyroxenite veins and other intrusive bodies.
 Among them, a pegmatitic granite intruded into the *Uzal* peridotite provide a minimum age for the ultramafic massifs at 387-388 Ma (Santos Zalduegui et al. 1996)

 #### Cambro-Ordovician age cluster

 A second age cluster at ~ 500 Ma was first recognized by Rb-Sr ages of 477 ± 122 Ma for the *Herbeira* peridotites (Van Calsteren et al. 1979) and Sm-Nd ages of 493-506 Ma for the pyroxenites (Santos et al. 2002).
 It was recently confirmed by Sm–Nd ages of 459–515 Ma (Tilhac et al. 2017), including an external isochron at 474 ± 59 Ma defined by the variously LREE-enriched pyroxenite subtypes (see **Stops 2** and **3**).
 The latter remarkably coincides with an isochron age of 459 ± 84 Ma calculated for an increasingly LREE-enriched sample (CO-010; **Fig_CO-010**), whose enrichment probably relates to the percolation of residual websteritic melts, as discussed in **Section 3.2**.

-This cluster is comparable to U-Pb zircon ages of 480-520 Ma reported in other HP units and interpreted as related to the formation of most of the granulites and eclogite protoliths in a Cambrian oceanic domain and Ordovocian arc, respectively (Peucat et al. 1990, Ordóñez Casado et al. 1996, 2001).
+This cluster is comparable to U-Pb zircon ages of 480-520 Ma reported in other HP-HT units and interpreted as related to the formation of most of the granulites and eclogite protoliths in a Cambrian oceanic domain and Ordovocian arc, respectively (Peucat et al. 1990, Ordóñez Casado et al. 1996, 2001).
 Tilhac et al. (2017) interpreted these ages in the ultramafic as representing minimum estimates, owing to the potential partial reset of the Sm-Nd system associated with amphibolitization.
 Second-stage Nd model ages of 502–762 Ma indeed suggest that some of Cabo Ortegal peridotites and pyroxenites could be older than 500 Ma (Tilhac et al. 2017).
 This is consistent with the Re-depletion model age (τ<sub>RD</sub>) of 588 Ma obtained for a harzburgite.
 A Re-Os isochron age at 838 ± 42 Ma was also obtained from the samples most preserved from Re addition associated with amphibolitization and supergene alteration (Tilhac et al. 2020), which preferentially affected low-Mg#, low-Cu/S pyroxenites.

-## 4. Other HP units of the Cabo Ortegal Complex
+## 4. Other HP-HT units of the Cabo Ortegal Complex

 ### 4.1 Granulites